Ares-Developers/Ares-docs/new/forceshield.rst

   Valid values are :value:`0%` (Force Shield disallowed) or higher.
 Defaults to :value:`100%`.

+  .. note:: Buildings with a :tag:`ForceShield.Modifier` value of :value:`0.0`
+    or less are not eligible to fire a Force Shield super weapon on.

 .. index:: Force Shield; Modify the duration per building.

 .. versionadded:: 0.6
+.. versionchanged:: 0.8